 Nicolle and Brithany are two trans women living in Honduras.
 They have something else in common, they both spent time in prison.
 They tell me about their experience in the overcrowded male prison ruled by gangs and even take me on a visit inside.

-An article published in print in the New Internationalist Magazine September – October 2020
+New Internationalist Magazine September – October 2020

 Also published online

 Brithany and Nicolle live in Honduras, one of the worst places to be trans women – at least 111 transgender people have been killed since 2009.
 But the two have something else in common.
 They both spent time in a prison containing some 7,000 male inmates.
 Listening to their stories of how they negotiated their lives in prison and on the outside, it became evident that the threat of violence never recedes.